 Come up with a business plan

 If you want to provide your copywriting company with the best possible start in life, you absolutely must come up with a robust business plan.
-Not only will this help you to set goals and measure your progress as you push forward with your business venture, but it’ll also make your organization much more appealing in the eyes of potential investors.
+Not only will this help you to set goals and measure your progress but it’ll also make your organization much more appealing in the eyes of potential investors.
 Once they see that you have strategized your company’s future growth and scalability, investors will feel much more inclined to trust you with their money.

 To ensure that your business plan plays an active role in your attempt to build solid foundations for your copywriting company, it’s imperative that you ask yourself the following questions while you are coming up with this all-important strategy: